 Originally the castle is believed to have been four stories in height, it is now a beautiful ruin and 3 stories high.
 Holding a strategic position however it was not strong enough to withstand Cromwell’s Forces.

-Not surprising in its glorious surroundings that Minard was used in 1970 ass the backdrop for scenes from the Oscar Winning film ‘Ryan’s Daughter’, much of which was shot in and around the Dingle Peninsula.
+Not surprising in its glorious surroundings that Minard was used in 1970 as the backdrop for scenes from the Oscar Winning film ‘Ryan’s Daughter’.
+Much of which was shot in and around the Dingle Peninsula.